jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

-We found that parameters of 50% of a population individuals, and 66% of host populations requiring a taxon to be present accounted for robustness against preservation and biological variability, while having enough individuals/populations to for corroboration that a taxon could be considered 'core'.
+We found that requiring a taxon to be present in 50% of a population individuals, and 66% of host populations provided robustness against preservational and biological variability, while having enough individuals/populations for corroboration that a taxon could be considered 'core'.

 #### R10.1.2 Min.
 Support Testing